fusioncharts/dev_centre_docs/map-guide/colouring-based-on-data-range.md

 ---
 title: Coloring Based on Data Range | FusionCharts
-description: A gradient scale allows you to specify colours associated with specific data points.
+description: A gradient scale allows you to specify colors associated with specific data points.
 This defines an automatic gradient scale across the data range.
 heading: Coloring Based on Data Range
 ---